Loopring/protocols/bounty/bug_submissions.md

 That’s all for now.
 Please, let me know if you find any of these relevant.
 Good luck with your project!
 Regards,

+### Remark:
+The unregistraton function will be called very rarely; "not use assert" is a known optimization for the team.

 ## #04 [Rejected]

 - From: Brecht Devos <brechtp.devos@gmail.com>